britter/bean-validators/src/site/markdown/examples.md

 ## Files

 Constraints validating all properties of `java.io.File` objects.
 There is an annotation for each property as well as one for the negation of each property.
+All annotations can also be applied to Strings.
+The validators will construct a new File instance using `new File(String)` and use that instance for validation.

 ### @Absolute